How Do You Make Money on Your Blog?

 First, a little back story.
 I started this blog almost 10 years ago with absolutely no expectations — except that I probably wouldn’t keep up with it for long.
 I never even kept a diary for more than a week.

 I was a school teacher before we had kids, and I always expected I’d go back to some type of work in the schools, but as my blog grew, it became increasingly obvious that I would continue to pursue this line of work.
 It provides an incredible amount of flexibility, which is awesome when you’re a mom, and I absolutely love what I do here.

 I love creating content and the conversation that develops from my posts.
 For years, I cobbled an income together with various odd jobs — blog design, consulting, freelancing, etc. Now I’m happy to say I can put 100% of my time and attention into my blog because it is finally self-sufficient.
-But it took 10 years.
+But it took about 8 years.

 So back to the original question . . .